 The profile only essentially differs between these two roles in the requirements of the level of ability to take risk and aptitude for taking opportunity.
 Both the ability to judge risk and being aware of opportunity are competencies required at both ends of this profile’s spectrum.

-Graduating from a highly international institute such as Wittenborg University, that places high emphasis on a combination of academic research and company and professional exposure means that the career prospects of graduates from the Master of Business Management, specialised in Entrepreneurship & Innovation are multiple and global.
+Graduating from a highly international institute such as Wittenborg University of Applied Sciences (WUAS), that places great emphasis on a combination of academic research and company and professional exposure, means that the career prospects of graduates from the Master of Business Management, specialised in Entrepreneurship & Innovation are multiple and global.

-Wittenborg sees the possible professions of a graduate from the Master of Business Managment specialised in Entrepreneurship & Innovation in four inter-related sections, between which there is often and natural overlap:
+Wittenborg sees the possible professions of a graduate from the Master of Business Management specialised in Entrepreneurship & Innovation in four inter-related sections, between which there is often a natural overlap:

 The (Serial) Entrepreneur